eyenx/blog/src/_posts/2020-05-28-migrating-from-disqus-to-isso.md

 # final words

 This was quite a big change for only hosting 18 comments IMHO.
 But I've got now a good feeling about it because I'm not hosting the comments somewhere on a third party provider anymore, but have them under my complete control.

+# EDIT

+I created a [repository](https://github.com/eyenx/docker-isso) to automatically build Isso in a container.
+It will be available under [eyenx/isso](https://hub.docker.com/r/eyenx/isso).